galantelab/sandy/usage.md

 3. The `transcriptome` command

-	Use it to generate simulated FASTAq files from a given FASTA file, according to an expression profile matrix file.
+	Use it to generate simulated FASTq files from a given FASTA file, according to an expression profile matrix file.
 	The `transcriptome` command sets these default options for a transcriptome sequencing simulation as well: